 assure a competent public and personal health care workforce;

 evaluate effectiveness, accessibility and quality of personal and population-based health services; and

 research for new insights and innovative solutions to health problems.

-"Equivalent to IPLAN" means an assessment and planning process approved by the Department which meets the requirements set forth in Section 600.410.
+"Equivalent to IPLAN" means an assessment and planning process approved by the Department that meets the requirements set forth in Section 600.410.

-"Impact objective" means a goal for the level to which a health problem should be reduced.
+"Impact objective" means a goal for the level to which a risk factor should be reduced.
 An impact objective is intermediate in length of time and measurable.

 "Indirect contributing factor" means a community-specific factor that directly affects the level of the direct contributing factors.
 These factors can vary greatly from community to community.

 "IPLAN" means the Illinois Project for Local Assessment of Needs, a process developed by the Department to meet the requirements set forth in Section 600.410.
 IPLAN is a series of planning activities conducted within the local health department jurisdiction resulting in the development of an organizational capacity assessment, a community health needs assessment, and a community health plan.